Study Abroad at the Arcadia Center in Athens, Greece

 - Study abroad at the Arcadia Center in Athens, Greece provides an environment that will enable you to learn about Greece – its language, history and culture.

-- You will experience field study travels to off-the-beaten track areas of Greece.
+- You will experience field study excursions to off-the-beaten track areas of Greece.

 - Enjoy small classes, close contact with professors and accommodations in a Greek neighborhood.